gdecuir1/ibm-tech-sales-training-project/solution-arena/README.md

 3. **IBM Cloud Pak for Data** - Unified data and AI platform

 Each product includes:
-- Detailed specifications and features
+- Detailed specifications and features (1,000+ lines each)
 - Use cases and customer examples
 - Competitive differentiators
 - Discovery questions